marcofaltelli/Metronome/README.md

 * **hr_sleep:** contains the kernel module to load the hr_sleep patch and a basic test to verify its correct working and the performance gain compared to Linux' nanosleep().
 *  **tests:** contains the tests explained in Section 5.5 of the paper.
 We encourage reviewers to use the **l3fwd** experiment as it is the one used for evaluation in Section 5.
 # Prerequisites
-The hr_sleep module was tested on Linux kernel 5.4, and older kernel version are expected to work too.
-Please note that this is currently
+The hr_sleep module was tested on Linux kernels ranging from 3.2 to 5.6.
+If you're having issues with other kernel versions, please contact us.
-*not working* for Linux kernel 5.7 or newer.

 This guide is intended for Intel x86 CPUs only.
 ## Isolate CPUs